learn-co-curriculum/js-async-intro-to-async/README.md

-JavaScript XHR
+Asynchronous JavaScript
 ---

 ## Objectives

-1. Explain how JavaScript fetches data from remote resources
-2. Explain how XHR helps us write dynamic programs
-3. Practice initializing an XHR request
-4. Practice handling an XHR response
+1. Understand the consequences of JavaScript having asynchronous features
+2. Understand how this differs from other languages

 ## Introduction